The Pure Cremation Cost of Funerals Index calculates the average cost of a traditional funeral across England, Scotland and Wales.

 Funeral costs not included in the price calculations

 They have not been included.
 Instead, the optional cost that have been included are a celebrant, one additional limousine for a family and embalming (as this is often recommended by funeral directors, may be necessary if their capacity for refrigeration is limited or absent).
-Including three (but not all 15) costs that may be optional means this research will more accurately reveal the average cost, rather than the lowest cost when no additional costs whatsoever were chosen / incurred.
+Including three (but not all 15) costs that may be optional means the index will more accurately reveal the average cost, rather than the lowest cost when no additional costs whatsoever were chosen / incurred.

 Service / send-off costs